Kennyslaboratory/Ultimate-Hacker-Roadmap/Associate Handbook/README.md

 There's still a long road ahead, but you should be proud of yourself for making it this far.

 ### Mastering the Big 4
 Below is a list that I like to call the BIG 4.
-Your employer should have confidence when scheduling you on work that invovles any of the following 4 areas of assessment:
+Your employer should have confidence when scheduling you on work that invovles both **attacking and doing code review** any of the following 4 areas of:
   * Network Security
   * Web Application Security
   * Binary Security / Reverse Engineering